Zappy86/Poetry_Bot/README.md

 | poems-with-tag | Gets a list of poems with specified tag                       | `!poems-with-tag *tag* *[number of results]*`       |
 | poet           | Gets list of poet's poems                                      | `!poet *poet* *[number of results]*`                |
 | num-of-tag     | Gets the number of poems with specified tag                   | `!num-of-tag *tag*`                                 |

+Thanks for looking at this, I had lots of fun making it and lost a week's worth of free time :)